contributor-experience/handbook/CONTRIBUTE.md

 11. Title the **pull request** with a short description of the changes made

-12. Wait for the pull request to be reviewed by a maintainer
+12. Wait for the pull request to be reviewed by the project team member

 13. Make changes to the pull request if the reviewing maintainer recommends them